elatella/deep-prepyto-paper/manuscript.md

 This means the volume of intersection of the estimated vesicle with the distance of d to a ground truth vesicle with radius R is:

 $$V=\frac{1}{12}\pi(4R+d)(2R-d)$$

+### Manuscript preparation
+The manuscript was written with the open and collaborative scientific writing package Manubot [@doi:10.1371/journal.pcbi.1007128].
+The source code and data for this manuscript are available at <https://github.com/aseedb/synaptic_tomo_ms>.

 ## References {.page_break_before}